In this 3-minute read:

 If your employees elect to “stay unemployed” rather than remain on your payroll, this can create a sticky situation for you.

-Under the terms of the PPP loan, 75% of the money must be spent on payroll during the “covered period” (the 8 weeks following the receipt of your funds), and the remainder spent on approved expenses like business rent, mortgage interest, and utilities, in order to have your loan forgiven.
+Under the terms of the PPP loan, 75% (now 60%) of the money must be spent on payroll during the “covered period” (the 8 weeks following the receipt of your funds–now 24 weeks), and the remainder spent on approved expenses like business rent, mortgage interest, and utilities, in order to have your loan forgiven.

 This makes many business owners fear they will be unable to get their loans forgiven if their employees quit or refuse to have their jobs reinstated upon receipt of a PPP loan.
 However, this doesn’t appear to be the case.